ps-aung/java-challange/alj-java-challenge-master/readme.md

 #### Your experience in Java

-Please let us know more about your Java experience in a few sentences.
-For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have over 3 and half year experience in Java and But I knew Spring Boot very well.
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+- But I didn't develop with Spring Boot around 1 and half year before current project.
+- I am making self studying in Spring Boot.